 Do engineers know everything?
-Certainly not!
+Heck no!
 Not even close.
-Engineers know a lot, but there’s just too much knowledge for an engineer to know everything.
+Engineers know a ton, but there’s simply too much knowledge to know it all.

 Young engineers who think they know everything

 Young engineers, fresh out of college, often strut out of those ivory towers, thinking they’re ready to conquer the world.
 It’s kinda like babies who believe the whole universe revolves around them.
 Then they grow up and realize there’s a vast world out there, full of countless other people.

 The same goes for engineering.
 When you’re in a cozy university bubble, it’s hard to grasp how wide and deep the engineering world truly is.
 After all, a school’s curriculum sets you on a pretty narrow path.